Mark Andrews

 Mark Andrews Bio

 Mark Andrews is an American professional football tight end for the Baltimore Ravens of the National Football League (NFL).
-He played college football for the Oklahoma Sooners and was selected by the Ravens in the third round of the 2018 NFL Draft.
+He played college football for the Oklahoma Sooners and was selected by the Ravens in the third round of the 2018 NFL draft.
 Andrews has been elected to the Pro Bowl three times and was named to the 2021 All-Pro Team after setting the Ravens’ single-season record for receptions and receiving yards.
+As of the conclusion of the 2025 season, he is the Ravens’ franchise leader in career receptions, receiving yards, and receiving touchdowns.

 Early Life and Background

-Mark Andrews was born on September 6, 1995, in Scottsdale, Arizona, to Paul and Martha Andrews.
-His father is a urologist, and his mother works in real estate.
-He has two brothers and a sister.
-Andrews was diagnosed with Type 1 Diabetes when he was nine years old, but this condition has not hindered his football career.
-He attended Desert Mountain High School in Scottsdale, where he played wide receiver.
-During his high school career, he achieved impressive statistics, including 58 receptions for 1,058 yards and 10 touchdowns as a sophomore, 81 receptions for 1,494 yards and 21 touchdowns as a junior, and 68 receptions for 1,122 yards and 17 touchdowns as a senior.
-He held the Arizona high school record for career receptions before it was broken by Kade Warner, the son of NFL Hall of Famer Kurt Warner.
-After high school, Andrews committed to the University of Oklahoma to play college football.
+Andrews attended Desert Mountain High School in Scottsdale, where he lined up at wide receiver.
+As a sophomore, he recorded 58 receptions for 1,058 yards and 10 touchdowns.
+He followed that with 81 catches for 1,494 yards and 21 touchdowns in his junior year and added 68 receptions for 1,122 yards and 17 touchdowns as a senior.
+He once held the Arizona high school record for career receptions before Kade Warner surpassed the mark.
+Andrews committed to the University of Oklahoma to continue his football career at the college level.

 Path to American Football